NHS priorities

 The public health agenda is embedded in pharmacy, yet topics such as emergency contraception or stop smoking support are as prevalent as ever.
 As well as our public health workshops, use this section to access a wide range of resources to assure and maintain your competence, all underpinned by the Declaration of Competence system.

-The New medicine service (NMS) is an advanced service, which offers support to people with a long-term condition who have been newly prescribed a medicine.
-It focuses on specific conditions.
-It began in October 2011, and in September 2021, the range of conditions and therapeutic areas eligible for the NMS was significantly expanded.
+The service began in October 2011, and in October 2021, the range of conditions and therapeutic areas eligible for the NMS was significantly expanded.
+In October 2025, the service was expanded further to include depression.
 The conditions and therapeutic areas now eligible for the service are:

 Asthma and COPD Diabetes (Type 2) Hypertension Hypercholesterolaemia